 We serve as the Clinical Coordinating Center for the Neurological Emergencies Treatment Trials (NETT) Network.
 NETT is a major NINDS-funded initiative for developing and performing multicenter clinical trials on many types of neurological emergency, including stroke, traumatic brain and spinal cord injury, and seizures.

 More information about the project can be found on the NETT website.

 Pediatric Emergency Care Applied Research Network (PECARN)

-Alex Rogers, MD, Assistant Professor
+Alex Rogers, MD, Associate Professor

 We are also the lead institution for the Great Lakes Emergency Medical Services for Children Research Network, one of six nodes in the Pediatric Emergency Care Applied Research Network (PECARN).
 PECARN is a federally-funded, 18 health system network for research in pediatric emergency medicine.

 More information about the project can be found on the GLEMSCRN website.

 Kyle Gunnerson, MD, Associate Professor and Director, Emergency Critical Care Center

 Funded by the National Heart, Lung, and Blood Institute (NHLBI) to develop and conduct randomized controlled ARDS prevention and treatment trials, the PETAL network focuses on research on prevention and earlier intervention.

 The Strategies to Innovate Emergency Care Clinical Trials Network (SIREN) seeks to improve the outcomes of patients with neurologic, cardiac, respiratory, hematologic and trauma emergencies by identifying effective treatments administered in the earliest stages of critical care. > MORE